intel-analytics/ipex-llm-tutorial/ch_7_Finetune/README.md

 ## Chapter 7 Finetune

-As one of the advanced parameter-efficient fine-tuning(PEFT) techniques, QLoRA enables light-weight infusion of specialty knowledge into a large language model with minimal overhead.
-BigDL-LLM also supports finetuning LLMs(large language models) using QLora with 4bit optimizations on Intel GPUs.
+As one of the advanced parameter-efficient fine-tuning (PEFT) techniques, QLoRA enables light-weight infusion of specialty knowledge into a large language model with minimal overhead.
+BigDL-LLM also supports finetuning LLM (large language models) using QLora with 4bit optimizations on Intel GPUs.

 > **Note**
 >